scalyr/helm-scalyr/README.md

 * ``controllerType``: It is usually best to set this to "deployment" instead of "daemonset".
-* ``scalyr.k8s.enableLogs`` and ``scalyr.k8s.enableEvents``: Set these to ``false`` to remove the serviceaccount, clusterroles and other mounts to the Scalyr agent pods.
+* ``scalyr.k8s.enableLogs`` and ``scalyr.k8s.enableEvents``: Set these to ``false`` to remove the serviceaccount, clusterroles and other mounts to the Agent pods.

 Configuration takes the [confimap approach](https://app.scalyr.com/help/scalyr-agent-k8s#modify-config).
 This is basically a key-value hash.
 The keys refer to the configuration file name for grouping monitors.
 The value is the Scalyr json configuration